kamuisi/Semantic-segmentation-UAV-for-embedded/README.md

 Our model, after training, achieves ~48FPS and 0.62 accuracy on laptop CPU.

-After exporting and quantizing to TFLITE, its run at ~0.5FPS with 0.0245 accuracy on Raspberry Pi.
+After exporting and quantizing to TFLite, its run at ~0.5FPS with 0.0245 accuracy on Raspberry Pi.

 # **Fast_SCNN reference**
 Our architecture based on the origin [Fast_SCNN paper](https://arxiv.org/abs/1902.04502).